AKCDNG/bookmarks_friday/README.md

 So that I can record new bookmarks
 I want to be able to add a new bookmark to my list of bookmarks.

+As a user
+So that I can remove bookmarks I no longer need
+I want to be able to delete a bookmark

 ## Diagram:
 ```mermaid
 classDiagram